WickyNilliams/LinkChecker/README.markdown

 This is a safety measure that is a necessity unless you have disabled the same-origin policy in your browser.

     if(someLink.isLocal()) {
         //do something
     }

 Assuming our link was local, check whether its broken.
 In the callback, `this` is bound to the link object and the `broken` property stores the result of the check:

-    //supply callback for when request has completed link.check(function() {
+    //supply callback for when request has completed

-        //'this' is bound to your Link object
+    //within the callback, 'this' is bound to the Link object link.check(function() {

-        //outputs:
-        //Checked URI '/some/local/link' on element with ID 'someElement'.
-Is broken: false console.log("Checked URI '%s' on element with ID '%s'.
+        console.log("Checked URI '%s' on element with ID '%s'.
 Is broken: %s", " this.uri, this.elem.id, this.broken);

     });